arloheim/creativesuite/README.md

 ## License

-GregoRail is licensed under the [GPL 3.0](https://github.com/arloheim/creativesuite/blob/master/LICENSE.txt) license.
+CreativeSuite is licensed under the GNU GPL 3.0 license.
+See the [license file](LICENSE.txt) for more information.